Ally Brazier

-Alleandra Morgan Watt (born March 12, 1997) is an American professional soccer player who plays as a forward for Denver Summit FC of the National Women's Soccer League (NWSL).
+Alleandra Morgan Brazier (born March 12, 1997) is an American professional soccer player who plays as a forward for Denver Summit FC of the National Women's Soccer League (NWSL).
 She played college soccer for the Texas A&M Aggies, twice earning first-team All-American honors, and was selected sixth overall by the North Carolina Courage in the 2020 NWSL College Draft.

-After starting her professional career with Melbourne City, she had a spell with the Courage before she was traded to OL Reign.
+After starting her professional career with Melbourne City, Brazier had a spell with the Courage before she was traded to OL Reign.
 In 2022, she was traded to the Orlando Pride, going on to help the club win the NWSL Shield and NWSL Championship in 2024.
 She represented the United States on the under-20 and under-23 teams, appearing at the 2016 FIFA U-20 Women's World Cup.

-Early life and education
+Early life

-Born and raised in Colorado Springs, Colorado, Watt attended Pine Creek High School where she was a four-year varsity track and field athlete and won state titles in the 100 Meter and 200 Meter in 2012 and 2014.
+Born and raised in Colorado Springs, Colorado, Brazier attended Pine Creek High School where she was a four-year varsity track and field athlete and won state titles in the 100 Meter and 200 Meter in 2012 and 2014.
 She won back-to-back state titles in 2013 and 2014 in the 4x100 Meter and 4x200 Meter.
 She was named Most Valuable Player (MVP) at the 2014 Kansas Relays.
-Watt played for the regional and state Olympic Development Program (ODP) teams.
+Brazier played for the regional and state Olympic Development Program (ODP) teams.
 She was twice named Most Valuable Player at the Colorado State Cup.
 She played club soccer for Pride Soccer Club Predators 97 under Coach Sian Hudson.

+College career

-Watt attended Texas A&M University where she played collegiate soccer for the Texas A&M Aggies.
+Brazier attended Texas A&M University, where she played collegiate soccer for the Texas A&M Aggies.
 While at A&M she was appointed captain of the team, and was the first Aggie to be selected for the United Soccer Coaches All-America First Team twice.
-In her four years with the Aggies, Watt competed in 90 matches, notched over 110 career points with 49 goals, including 19 game-winning goals, and 12 assists.
-During her senior season, Watt earned All-American First Team and SEC Forward of the Year honors.
+In her four years with the Aggies, Brazier competed in 90 matches, notched over 110 career points with 49 goals, including 19 game-winning goals, and 12 assists.
+During her senior season, Brazier earned All-American First Team and SEC Forward of the Year honors.
 She scored 16 goals with provided 11 assists to lead the team to a 14–5–3 record and reach the second round of the NCAA Division I tournament.
 As a junior, she earned All-America and All-SEC honors and led the team in points (33) and goals (15).
-As a sophomore, Watt led the team in points (24) and goals (11).
+As a sophomore, Brazier led the team in points (24) and goals (11).
 She earned SEC All-Tournament honors after scoring four goals against Missouri in the SEC Tournament quarterfinal the same year.